EduArt-Robotik/edu_robocub_rescue_stack/README.md

 ### Implementation of the map change

-##### Implementation of map change by load map
+##### Implementation where the current map is loaded

-To change a map using a load map, a client is created.
+To change a map by loading a new map, a client is created.
 With this client an asyncRequest with the desired map can be sent to the map server.
 Beside the desired ramp a callback function is passed, by which a successful change can be determined.

-##### Implementation of the Map Server Change for Test Purposes
+##### Implementation in which the current map server is activated for test purposes
 A new class was created to implement the map switch using lifecycle management.
 There the functions activeServices and deactiveService are provided, with which the Map_server can be activated or deactivated.
 The implementation was based on the ['service_client' of thehummingbird](https://github.com/thehummingbird/robotics_demos/blob/main/lifecycle_node/src/demo_lifecycle/src/service_client.cpp).

 To get the current state and to trigger a state change an asyncRequest is sent.
 In contrast to the implementation of thehummingbird a callback function was passed.
 The callback function provieds feedback over the success/failure of an asyncRequest.

-###### Probleme bei der Implementierung der 4 Map Server
+###### Problems with the implementation of the 4 map servers
-Bei der Implementierung der 4 Map Server ist es zu dem Problem gekommen, dass beim Starten oft nicht alle Map Server Nodes und die AMCL Node vollständig gestartet wurden.
-Um dieses Problem zu lösen, wartet der Thread nun zu Beginn (im Konstruktor des LocalisationControlNode ) für 2 Sekunden.
-Wenn nicht gewartet wird kann es zu Fehlern führen, da auf dem Map Server zugegriffen werden kann, obwohl der Node nicht bereit ist.
+During the implementation of the 4 map servers it came to the problem that during the startup often not all map server nodes and the AMCL Node were started completely.
+To solve this problem, the thread waited for 2 seconds at the beginning (in the constructor of the 'LocalisationControlNode' ).
+If not waited it can lead to errors because the map server can be accessed although the node is not ready.

-#### Vergleich
+#### Comparison
-Durch beide Implementierung kann die Map gewechselt werden.
-Die Implementierung mittels MapServer Wechsel ist deutlich aufwändiger als die Implementierung Load Map.
-Deshalb wurde sich Letztendlich für die Implementierung mittels Load Map entschieden.
+By both implementation the map can be changed.
+The implementation by means of MapServer change is clearly more complex than the implementation by loding a new map within one map server.
+Therefore the implementation where the map is reloaded was chosen in the end.

 ## Control